 If you’re experiencing financial difficulties due to a layoff, losing a family member, or another serious life change, your credit card lender may have a variety of relief options available, including:

 Some of these relief options won’t directly relate to your late fee, penalty interest rate, or credit report, but they can provide financial help.
 This can help you avoid a late payment in the future or save you money on interest charges if you need to carry a credit card balance each month.

 To avoid missing another credit card payment deadline, you can set up autopay.
-Many banks and credit card companies make it easy to set up autopay where you set a date you want your automatic payments to be sent to your credit card lender.
-You can set up autopay so any amount will be automatically sent to your credit card company.
-This includes an amount you establish, your monthly minimum payment, or your total statement balance each month, or set another amount that works for you.
+With autopay, you set the date you want your automatic payments to be sent to your credit card lender.
+You choose the amount that will be sent on each autopay cycle to your credit card company.
+You can pick a minimum amount to match your monthly minimum payment, pay your total statement balance each month, or set another amount that works for you.

 If you use autopay, be sure to have enough money in your bank account.
-The last thing you want is for the autopay to fail because of insufficient funds in your checking account.
-Or, the credit card bill gets paid, but due to insufficient funds, your bank applies overdraft protection, then charges you an overdraft fee.
-If you’re not comfortable with using autopay, you can set up text or email reminders or a recurring calendar reminder to let you know when a credit card bill payment is coming due.
+The last thing you want is for the autopay to fail because of insufficient funds in your checking account or for your bank to charge you an overdraft fee.
+If you need help keeping track of your autopay, you can set up text or email reminders or a recurring calendar reminder to let you know when a credit card bill payment is coming due.

 A late credit card payment isn’t good, but it’s not the end of your financial world.
 If you act quickly to pay the missed payment and contact your credit card company, any negative effect will be small.
 But if you often make late payments or your late payment is more than 30 days late, there’s a good chance you’ll face financial consequences.
 This includes a late fee, penalty APR, or a drop in your credit score.